chrldb/voting-system/README.md

 ### Anonymous and Secure Voting System

 Welcome to the official repository of the Anonymous and Secure Voting System, developed by the Pôle IT.
 This project aims to provide a digital voting platform that prioritizes user privacy, security, and transparency.
-By leveraging cutting-edge technologies, we ensure a seamless and trustworthy voting experience.

 🚀 Features